Online Premium Filing with My PAA FAQs

 - The Filing Status on the Filing Manager Page must show that the filing is ready for submission.
 This means that the filing is complete, certified, and that a payment method has been selected.

-- The Holding Status (in the Filing Status section) on the Filing Manager Page must show that the filing coordinator or plan administrator/pa representative is holding the filing (which means that the filing will be reflected in that person's Inbox on the Home Page).
+- The Holding Status (in the Filing Status section) on the Filing Manager Page must show that the filing coordinator or plan administrator/pa representative is holding the filing (which means that the filing will be reflected in that person's In-Process Fillings section on their Home Page).

 For completed filings that will be uploaded to PBGC, anyone who is authorized to upload on behalf of a plan can submit the XML file (containing one or more premium filings) to PBGC by selecting the Submit button that is offered during Step 1 of the upload process.